How to Counter Offer in a Salary Negotiation

 “Don’t do it in an ultimatum sense,” Andersen said.
 “Do it in a helpful way.
 ‘I have this other offer.
 You’re my top choice.
 If we can get closer to this number, we’re done.
 I don’t have to worry about [the other company] at all.’”

-Don’t Be a Jerk When Asking for More Money
+2. Don’t Be Rude When Asking for More Money

 Plus, the person on the other side of the table could one day be your coworker.
 You don’t want to burn bridges you haven’t even built.

-You may not hear many stories of people successfully negotiating their salaries higher.
-But that might not reflect the realities of the tech community.
-Stiff competition for talent and the amount of up-front expenditure needed to attract and recruit top performers makes tech companies more willing to budge, Singh said.
+You may not hear many stories of people successfully negotiating their salaries higher, but that might not reflect the realities of your industry.
+Stiff competition for talent and the amount of up-front expenditure needed to attract and recruit top performers makes companies more willing to budge, Singh said.

 “The other interesting thing to know is assessing folks and their performance in tech is much easier than other fields,” Singh added.
 “Because there are coding interviews [for developers], you actually can tell how someone does.
 As such, by the time Amazon or Facebook is ready to give you an offer, you’ve proven you can do the work.”